 Additional state funding is available to Head Start grantees to expand their services so that more children are eligible for Head Start services.
 The Head Start Supplemental Assistance Program (HSSAP) may award grants to expand the length of the day or year for Head Start Programs.

-Early Head Start serves pregnant women and families with children from birth to age 3.
+Early Head Start serves pregnant individuals and families with children from birth to age 3.
 It operates like preschool Head Start.
 The program may be offered as center-based or home-based services and is free.

 The state also provides Pennsylvania Early Head Start to a limited number of children and families.
 Funded through federal American Recovery and Reinvestment Act dollars, the Office of Child Development and Early Learning (OCDEL) was named as an Early Head Start to expand services to infants and toddlers across the state.
 Pennsylvania Early Head Start is provider in 8 locations across the Commonwealth.